Cinchona: Cinchona alkaloids

 The bark of trees in this genus is the source of a variety of alkaloids, the most familiar of which is quinine, an antipyretic (antifever) agent especially useful in treating malaria.
 For a while the extraction of a mixture of alkaloids from the cinchona bark, known in India as the cinchona febrifuge, was used.
-The alkaloid mixture or its sulphated form mixed in alcohol and sold quinetum was however very bitter and caused nausea, among other side effects.
+The alkaloid mixture or its sulphated form mixed in alcohol and sold as quinetum was however very bitter and caused nausea, among other side effects.